Author | Topic |

 I was going to use it as a daily driver, as i am getting work done to my mini, And when i bought it everything was good, but somehow the tranny stuff itself on the way home?

-But i took it out and did some donuts in the bush on the dirt cause i was quite annoyed and it was fun, it is the only way to get the wheels spinning, as it is so gutless
+But i took it out and did some donuts in the bush on the dirt Mad cause i was quite annoyed and it was fun, it is the only way to get the wheels spinning, as it is so gutless Surprised

 yet its a ripper